KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 2. How to design the encoding layer of the Transformer model for ECG AF classification and how does the Transformer perform compared to a Transformer trained on extracted features from the signal? (reformulated)

-3. How well can a decoder-only Transformer-based approach predicts the next AF episode? (adapted/specified)
+3. How well can a decoder-only Transformer-based approach predicts the next AF episode? (adapted/to be specified)

 4. How well do the Transformer model perform on long-term ECGs? (same)